 James Baccus v.
 Crane Co., et al., Philadelphia Court of Common Pleas

 Navy Veterans awarded $14,000,000 in consolidated mesothelioma verdict

 Robert Hirschberg, Robert Mattison, and Walter Sorey, all Navy Veterans, suffered from malignant mesothelioma caused by exposure to pumps, valves, gaskets, packing and other equipment components containing asbestos that the men came into contact with while employed at the Philadelphia Naval Shipyard.
 Hirschberg’s service as a boiler tender and Mattison’s and Sorey’s duties as machinists all placed them in direct contact with asbestos-ridden products.
-Lead plaintiffs’ attorney Troyce Wolfe along with Demetrios Zacharopoulos were key in obtaining the verdict.
+Lead plaintiffs’ attorney Troyce Wolf along with Demetrios Zacharopoulos were key in obtaining the verdict.

 Hirschberg, Mattison and Sorey v.
 John Crane, et al., Philadelphia Court of Common Pleas

 Jury verdict of $11,200,000 awarded to Pipe Insulator in Texas